The Investment Treaty Arbitration Review: Principles of Damages for Violations other than Expropriation

 - How should estimates of losses incurred at dates before or after the date of assessment be brought forwards or backwards to the date of assessment?

-- What interest should be applied to bring the damages estimate forwards from the date of assessment to the date of the award?
+- What interest should be applied to bring the damages estimate forwards from the date of assessment to the date of the award?3

-This chapter will address each of the four questions in turn.
-Our discussion is certainly not exhaustive.
-In any specific matter, a quantum expert will need to undertake further inquiry, guided where necessary by instruction on relevant matters of fact and law, to identify and correctly apply the relevant principles.
+Our discussion of each of these four questions is certainly not exhaustive.
+In any specific matter, a quantum expert will need to undertake further enquiry, guided where necessary by instruction on relevant matters of fact and law, to identify and correctly apply the relevant principles.

 i Standards for assessing damages

 The choice of standard for assessing damages is a question of law.
 To our understanding and in our experience, the relevant standard for assessing damages arising from investment treaty violations is usually that of 'full reparation'.
-In the frequently cited Chorzow case, the Permanent Court of International Justice stated that 'reparation must, as far as possible, wipe out all consequences of the illegal act and reestablish the situation which would, in all probability have existed if that act had not been committed'.4
+In the frequently cited Chorzów case, the Permanent Court of International Justice stated that 'reparation must, as far as possible, wipe out all the consequences of the illegal act and reestablish the situation which would, in all probability, have existed if that act had not been committed'.4

 The full reparation standard gives rise to a number of questions.
 One issue is the application of the requirement to compensate for 'all consequences', which can give rise to debate as to the level of certainty required before a tribunal will find it appropriate to include certain heads of damages.
 Here, expert evidence may be relevant to help the tribunal assess the level of certainty, although the question of what level of uncertainty or 'remoteness' disqualifies a claimed consequence from meriting compensation is, again, one of law.